 The health advantages you can give your little one don’t stop there.
 Breast milk is truly incredible.
 Here are some of the ways your breast milk will help defend your baby from illness:

-- HMO (human milk oligosaccharides), and their purpose, are one of the latest scientific discoveries in infant nutrition.
+- MO (milk oligosaccharides), and their purpose, are one of the latest scientific discoveries in infant nutrition.
 Until recently, scientists knew that these bioactive compounds were unique to breast milk but didn’t understand their function.
-HMO are specific bioactive compounds found only in breast milk.
+MO are specific bioactive compounds found only in breast milk.
 They act as natural guardians for your fragile baby, helping strengthen her immune system from the start.
 So from the very first drop of colostrum, your breast milk will protect your precious newborn baby.

 - Antibodies in your breast milk will help your baby fight off various types of infection, from tummy bugs to wheezy chests.

 - Probiotics are ‘“friendly” bacteria naturally found in breast milk that can help your baby’s digestion by balancing bacteria in her gut.
-Like HMO, they can also support your baby’s growing immune system.
+Like MO, they can also support your baby’s growing immune system.

 - Bioactive proteins (some of which are called immunoglobulins) enhance your baby’s immune function and help her developing gut work properly.